5 Reasons To Create a Vision Board

 What steps are you taking to accomplish your hopes, dreams, and goals?
 Are you just thinking about them, or are you starting to make a conscious action towards them?
 While visualization and focus are important, your intention is the action behind them.
 Each day focus on one small step you could take towards reaching your vision and act on it.
 Remember, small steps add up to big results.

 Sit back and be amazed!
 No, really... be amazed.
 I have been creating vision boards for the last several years.
 I am in a relationship with an amazing man, I bought my first home last year and I recently left my corporate job of nine years to pursue my dream of owning a psychotherapy and life coaching practice.
 But, you don't have to take my word for it!
 Create your own one-of-a-kind vision board today and get going on creating the future of your dreams!

 Lucinda Testo, MS, LPC is a Licensed Professional Counselor in the State of Connecticut.
 She is the owner of Unlimited You, LLC a private practice focused on psychotherapy and life coaching services.
 The mission of Unlimited You is to help you rediscover who you are and what your passions, dreams, and desires are.

 Unlimited You offers wellness workshops including one on vision boards, writing your narrative and crafting gratitude letters.
-On Saturday, March 18th Lucinda and other mental health professionals will be putting on a free "Relax & Rejuvenate" Vendor Fair which will highlight various relaxation and wellness professionals.

 Check out Unlimited You's other offerings or connect with Lucinda by clicking HERE.